Azure-Samples/virtual-network-integration-recipes/src/az-databricks/README.md

 ### Private DNS Zone "privatelink.azuredatabricks.net"

-Earlier, there was no private links for front-end and back-end connectivity of Azure Databricks.
-Users relied on IP access list to control the front-end access and User Defined Routes to relay the back-end traffic from data plane to Azure Databricks control plane.

-Now, Azure Databricks has added a new Private DNS Zone called "privatelink.azuredatabricks.net" to support back-end and front-end connectivity using private links.
+Previously, Azure Databricks lacked a mechanism for facilitating private links for front-end and back-end traffic.
+Instead, users were obliged to rely on IP access lists for regulating front-end access and User Defined Routes (UDR) for transmitting back-end traffic from the data plane to the Azure Databricks control plane.
+However, Azure Databricks has recently implemented a new Private DNS Zone, designated as "privatelink.azuredatabricks.net", to enable private links for both front-end and back-end traffic.

 ### Private Endpoints

 #### Front-end Private Endpoint (aka user to workspace)

-A front-end private endpoint allows users to connect to the Azure Databricks web application, REST API, and Databricks Connect API over a VNet interface endpoint.
-The front-end connection is also used by JDBC/ODBC and PowerBI integrations.

-It uses a new sub-resource type called "databricks-ui-api".
+The implementation of a front-end private endpoint enables users to establish a secure connection to the Azure Databricks web application, REST API, and Databricks Connect API over a VNet interface endpoint.
+Notably, the front-end connection is also leveraged by JDBC/ODBC and PowerBI integrations.
+This capability is facilitated by a novel sub-resource type, designated as "databricks-ui-api".

 #### Back-end Private Endpoint (aka data plane to control plane)

-Databricks Runtime clusters in a customer-managed VNet (the data plane) connect to an Azure Databricks workspace’s core services (the control plane) in the Azure Databricks cloud account.
-This enables private connectivity from the clusters to the secure cluster connectivity relay endpoint and REST API endpoint.
+Databricks Runtime clusters, situated within a customer-managed VNet, are capable of connecting to the core services of an Azure Databricks workspace located within an Azure Databricks cloud account (the control plane).
+This functionality facilitates private connectivity between the clusters and the secure cluster connectivity relay endpoint, as well as the REST API endpoint.

-It uses the same sub-resource type "databricks-ui-api" as frond-end private endpoint.
+The "databricks-ui-api" sub-resource type, employed by the front-end private endpoint, is also utilized in the context of data plane connectivity.

-As the recipe implements both front-end and back-end private endpoints separately, it also allows the private connectivity for the workspace to be mandated.
-It means that Azure Databricks rejects any connections over the public network.
+By virtue of the recipe's inclusion of both front-end and back-end private endpoints, it is feasible to enforce private connectivity for the workspace.
+This entails Azure Databricks' rejection of any attempted connections originating from the public network.

 #### Web Authentication Private Endpoint